Politics of Cuba: Foreign relations

 Cuba's foreign policy has been scaled back and redirected as a result of economic hardship after the collapse of the Soviet bloc.
 Without massive Soviet subsidies and its primary trading partner Cuba was comparatively isolated in the 1990s, but has since entered bilateral co-operation with several South American countries, most notably Venezuela and Bolivia.
-Cuba has normal diplomatic and economic relations with every country in the Western hemisphere except El Salvador and the United States.
-El Salvador, under the new government of Mauricio Funes, is expected to institute both in June, 2009.
+Cuba has normal diplomatic and economic relations with every country in the Western hemisphere except the United States.

 The United States continues an embargo "so long as [Cuba] continues to refuse to move toward democratization and greater respect for human rights."

 The European Union accuses Cuba of "continuing flagrant violation of human rights and fundamental freedoms", but also "Reiterates its condemnation of the US embargo on Cuba, and calls for it to be lifted forthwith, as the UN General Assembly has repeatedly demanded."

 Cuba has developed a growing relationship with the People's Republic of China and Russia.
 In all, Cuba continues to have formal relations with 160 nations, and provided civilian assistance workers – principally medical – in more than 20 nations.
 More than two million exiles have escaped to foreign countries.
-Cuba's present foreign minister is Bruno Rodríguez Parrilla.
+Cuba's present Minister of Foreign Affairs is Bruno Rodríguez Parrilla.

 Authoritarianism

-Political scientists characterize the political system of Cuba as non-democratic and authoritarian.
-It is a single-party authoritarian regime where political opposition is not permitted.
-There are elections in Cuba but critics challenge whether they are democratic.
+Some political scientists characterize the political system of Cuba as non-democratic and authoritarian, while others challenge this characterization.
+It is a single-party state where political opposition is not permitted.
+The function of the party is different to that in liberal democracies.
+It does not propose candidates and is not allowed to influence elections.
+Candidates are instead nominated directly by citizens with a show of hands in circunscripciones (very small districts).
+Critics challenge whether this is democratic.
 Censorship of information (including limits to internet access) is extensive, and independent journalism is repressed in Cuba; Reporters Without Borders has characterized Cuba as one of the worst countries in the world for press freedom.

 Officially, Cuba frames itself as a "people's democracy", as opposed to the "liberal democracy" of Western states.
 Cuba thus rejects criticism of its political system as a lack of appreciation for different forms of democracy other than those in capitalist states.
-It alludes to the grass roots elements in the nomination of candidates at neighborhood level (in the so-called circunscripciones).
+It alludes to the grass roots elements in the nomination of candidates at neighborhood level (in the so-called circunscripciónes).

 Opposition groups inside and outside the country as well as a summary published by Human Rights Watch and certain foreign governments have described the Cuban political system as undemocratic.
-The United States Government has initiated various policy measures; these have been ostensibly designed to urge Cuba to undertake political change towards a multi-party electoral system.
+On the other hand, Cuba is a member of organisations ALBA and CELAC, that consider themselves democratic.
+The United States Government has initiated various policy measures ostensibly designed to urge Cuba to undertake political change towards a multi-party electoral system.
 These plans have been condemned by the Cuban Government, who accuses the United States of meddling in Cuba's affairs.